Katie Kenyon: Man charged with murdering missing woman

 He is due to appear at Blackburn Magistrates' Court on Thursday.

-While Ms Kenyon has not been found, police said they were now working on the basis she was no longer alive.
+While the mother-of-two, from Padiham, has not been found, police said they were now working on the basis she was no longer alive.

 The force said Ms Kenyon's family had been made aware of the development and were being supported by officers.